SaltyyCode/Wolfram/README.md

 ## Bonus

-As a bonus, all 256 possible rules have been implemented, allowing for complete simulation of Wolfram cellular automata.RetryClaude does not have internet access.
-Links provided may not be accurate or up to date.
+As a bonus, all 256 possible rules have been implemented, allowing for complete simulation of Wolfram cellular automaton.